mesg-foundation/docs/guide/quick-start-guide.md

 ## 3. Create your process

-We will create a [MESG Process](/guide/process) for that that will rely on 3 specific services:
+We will create a [MESG Process](/guide/process) which will rely on 3 specific services:
-- [Service emit event interval](https://github.com/mesg-foundation/service-emit-event-interval): to get an event every 10 seconds
+- [Emit event interval service](https://github.com/mesg-foundation/service-emit-event-interval): to get an event every 10 seconds
-- [Service Ethereum ERC20](https://github.com/mesg-foundation/service-ethereum-erc20): to query the balance
+- [Ethereum ERC20 service](https://github.com/mesg-foundation/service-ethereum-erc20): to query the balance
-- [Service webhook](https://github.com/mesg-foundation/service-webhook): to send the result on a webhook
+- [Webhook service](https://github.com/mesg-foundation/service-webhook): to send the result on a webhook

 Let's create our first MESG Process by creating a new YAML file (called `process.yml`) with the following structure:
 ```yml